hirrolot/mazeppa/README.md

 The naive algorithm that we wrote has been automatically transformed into a well-known efficient version!
 While the naive algorithm has complexity _O(|p| * |s|)_, the specialized one is _O(|s|)_.

-Synthesizing KMP is a standard example that showcases the power of supercompilation with respect to other techniques (e.g., see [^perfect-process-tree] and [^positive-supercomp]).
-Obtaining KMP by partial evaluation is not possible without changing the definition of `matches` [^partial-evaluation-matches-1] [^partial-evaluation-matches-2].
+Synthesizing KMP is a standard example that showcases the transformational power of supercompilation with respect to other techniques [^perfect-process-tree] [^positive-supercomp].
+Obtaining the optimized algorithm either by partial evaluation or deforestation is not possible without changing the source definition of `matches` in a particular way [^partial-evaluation-matches-1] [^partial-evaluation-matches-2].

 ## Metasystem transition